South America Medical Tourism: Costs, Best Countries & 2025 Trends

 • Mexico: FMM allows up to 180 days, but officers may grant fewer based on your purpose/docs.

-Language Support
+What Language Support Is Available?

 Top medical tourism providers offer dedicated international patient coordinators and multilingual staff.
 English fluency is standard in accredited facilities.